 Is the study of the transformation of resources to create and distribute goods and services.

 Operations Science (OS) focuses on the interaction between demand and production and the variability associated with either or both.
-OS also describes the set of buffers required to synchronize demand with production.
+OS also describes the set of buffers required to synchronize demand

 A process is a set of one or more operations designed to transform a set of entities into another form to achieve a particular purpose.
+A process may result in production of a physical product or completion of a service.
+A project is a collection of service and production processes.

 - Station Cycle Time Formula